 Step 1: Earn a Bachelor's Degree

 A bachelor's degree is the minimum educational requirement to apply for state teaching licensure.
-Future French teachers may select from several majors, such as teaching French, education with a minor in French or French with a minor in education, depending on the school they choose to attend.
-Program coursework may include general education courses, in addition to classes in French literature, conversation and composition, French culture, teaching methods in foreign language and working with special needs students.
-While enrolled in college, a prospective French teacher is required to complete an internship or a supervised work program at a local school.
-Students can complete the internship at an elementary, middle or secondary school, depending on the age of the students they wish to teach.
+Future French teachers may select from several majors, such as French, education with a minor in French or French with a minor in education, depending upon the school they choose to attend.
+Program coursework may include general education courses, in addition to classes on French literature, conversation and composition, French culture, teaching methods in foreign language and working with special needs students.
+While enrolled in college, a prospective French teacher is required to complete an internship or a supervised work program at an elementary, middle or secondary school, depending on the age of the students they wish to teach.

 - Complete a semester or a year abroad.
 Spending time with native French speakers can help students fine-tune their language skills and become immersed in the culture.
 Students normally receive academic credit for time spent studying abroad.